DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/10patchworkculture.md

 Scott would never tolerate an aggressive web developer whose interest is money and prestige, nor would he ever be able to tolerate a lone coding wolf who’d rather be sniffing eagerly at alternative media spaces where grids melt into transparent shapes, invisible to the naked eye.
-The reasons for choosing our dear Larry are obvious: an aggressive type would be one too many in the studio, while a wolf could possibly threaten Scott’s own intellectual property.
+The reasons for choosing Larry are obvious: an aggressive type would be one too many in the studio, while a wolf could possibly threaten Scott’s own intellectual property.

 After many years of being compliant to his boss, Larry finally has started to feel uneasy.
 Reflecting on a mental image of himself in his